 Section 1.
 Good standing membership in the Union shall be a condition of employment with the Employer for all bargaining unit employees who have such membership on the date of execution of this Agreement; it shall also be a condition of employment with the Employer for all other bargaining unit employees on and after the thirtieth (30th) day following the execution or effective date of this Agreement, or on or after the thirtieth (30th) day following the beginning of their employment, whichever is the later.
 If the foregoing is prohibited by law, then at the corresponding time all employees shall be required as a condition of employment (unless prohibited by law) to pay to the Union a service charge to reimburse it for the cost of negotiating and administering this agreement.

 Section 2.
-Good standing membership in the Union for purposes of this Article means such membership in the Union through membership in American Federation of State, County, and Municipal Employees (AFSCME), State Council 18, Local 1572.
+Good standing membership in the Union for purposes of this Article means such membership in the Union through membership in American Federation of State, County, and Municipal Employees (AFSCME), Local 1572.

 Section 3.
 In the event that Section 1 may not be lawfully applied, all employees shall be informed by the Employer of the existence of this Agreement.
-The parties agree that the following Joint Statement shall be read or provided to employees at new employee orientation and posted in the workplace: “All employees of Sodexo at the University of Denver are covered under a collective bargaining agreement between Sodexo and American Federation of State, County, and Municipal Employees (AFSCME), State Council 18, Local 1572.
+The parties agree that the following Joint Statement shall be read or provided to employees at new employee orientation and posted in the workplace: “All employees of Sodexo at the University of Denver are covered under a collective bargaining agreement between Sodexo and American Federation of State, County, and Municipal Employees (AFSCME), Local 1572.
 Sodexo is neutral on the subject of employees’ decision to join or not join the Union.
 No employee shall be discriminated against for either joining or not joining the Union.
 More information and a copy of the Union Contract can be obtained by calling the Union Office at __________________”.

 Section 4.
 To simplify the Employer’s and the Union’s administration of this Section, the Employer shall upon the hiring of new employees provide each employee an application for union membership and dues checkoff authorization form.
 The Employer shall remit the completed forms to the union monthly.
+All new employees shall be entitled to receive an 15-minute orientation provided by the Union.

 ARTICLE 7 – DEDUCTION OF UNION DUES